Breaking News from AWS re:Invent

 Credentials

-Before usage you need to create Jenkins credentials with Coralogix Send-Your-Data API key for your team, navigate to Manage Jenkins > Manage Credentials and click on Jenkins under Stores scoped to Jenkins.
+Before usage, create Jenkins credentials with your Coralogix Send-Your-Data API key for your team.
+Navigate to Manage Jenkins > Manage Credentials and click on Jenkins under Stores scoped to Jenkins.

-Next, create a new credential of kind: Coralogix API key, this keys’ value is taken from: Data flow > API keys copy the “Alerts, Rules and Tags API Key” (the first on the list) and insert it into the field.
+Next, create a new credential of kind: Coralogix API key, this keys’ value is taken from: Data flow > API keys copy the “Alerts, Rules and Tags API Key” and insert it into the field.

-This will allow us to use the “push tags” function, since it will allow creation of a tag each time there is a build in the pipe.
+This will allow us to use the “push tags” function since it will allow the creation of a tag each time there is a build in the pipe.

-To push Tags you need to go under your config and click Add build step.
+To push Tags, go under your config and click Add build step.

 Select Push Tags to Coralogix and select the Tags key from your credentials.